xz0127/tp/docs/UserGuide.md

 title: User Guide
 ---

-Nuudle is a **desktop app for managing patient records and clinic appointments, optimized for use via a Command Line Interface (CLI)** while still having the benefits of a Graphical User Interface (GUI).
+Nuudle is a **desktop app for managing patient and clinic appointments, optimized for use via a Command Line Interface (CLI)** while still having the benefits of a Graphical User Interface (GUI).
 If you can type fast, Nuudle can get your patient and appointment scheduling tasks done faster than traditional GUI apps.

 * Table of Contents
 {:toc}